 Whether it’s a haiku poem, a twenty minute presentation, a book, a painting, a photograph, a song or a dance—creative limits provide structure and clarity.

 This can work for us in all areas of our life.
-When we have many possibilities—we often end up doing nothing.
-But when we layout our own roadmap and create milestones with deadlines—we get a better understanding of our destination—of where we want to go and what we want to say along the way.
+When we have many possibilities we often end up doing nothing.
+But when we layout our own road map and create milestones with deadlines, we get a better understanding of our destination—of where we want to go and what we want to do along the way.

 Stay within the lines, the lines are our friends.